Sugarloaf Mountain (South Carolina)

 Sugarloaf Mountain is an unusual hill located in Patrick, South Carolina.
-Known locally as "The Mountain", it towers 100 feet above the surrounding terrain.
+It towers 100 feet above the surrounding terrain.
 This site is located within the Sand Hills State Forest, adjacent to U.S. Highway 1, in the Carolina Sandhills region of the Atlantic Coastal Plain.

 Geology

 On published geologic maps of the area, Sugarloaf Mountain is mapped as part of the Middendorf Formation, a sequence of sandstone, pebbly sandstone, sand, silt, and clay that are interpreted as fluvial (river) deposits that accumulated during the Cretaceous Period.
 While much of the mountain is composed of unconsolidated to semi-consolidated beds of quartz-rich sand, silt, and clay, outcrops and boulders of iron-cemented, pebbly sandstone can be found both on the mountain-side and the immediate vicinity.
 The iron-rich cement holding these sandstones together likely precipitated from groundwater interactions.

 Biology

 Wildlife is abundant.
 Flora/fauna include whitetail deer, turkeys, quail, wood ducks, fish, black squirrels and flying squirrels as well as rhododendron, moss, lichen, ferns.
 Some of these plants are rare for the area.
 The Red-cockaded woodpecker resides here.
 You might even see a Pine Barrens tree frog.
 Hunting is allowed in a few areas as it is treated as a Wildlife Management Area of South Carolina.

 There are timber rattlesnakes, black racers, and water moccasins during the spring, summer, and fall.

 Iron-cemented sandstones of the Middendorf Formation near the base of Sugarloaf Mountain.